 How your personal data is kept secure

-Access to your personal data is restricted to the authorised team within Health Education & Improvement Wales that support and manage the DAS system.
+Access to your personal data is restricted to the authorised team within HEIW that support and manage DAS.
 Access is also granted on a limited basis to users with specific authorised roles such as Appraisers and Health Board staff e.g. CDS Clinical Directors, but only where necessary for a specified and legitimate purpose that has been assessed for fairness and legal processing.

 Your personal data on DAS will be retained in accordance with the HEIW Information and Data Governance Policies including Confidentiality guidelines, Records Management and Data Quality.

 How and why your personal data may be shared

-Health Education & Improvement Wales will not transfer your data to a third party unless it is satisfied of the following matters:
+HEIW will not transfer your data to a third party unless it for the following:

-1. That there is a fair and lawful basis to share your personal data with the third party (this is accessed for fair and legal purposes at every eventuality).
+- That there is a fair and lawful basis to share your personal data with the third party (this is accessed for fair and legal purposes at every eventuality).

-2. The data will be handled by the third party in accordance with their own arrangements on Data Protection legislation and will only be shared if they demonstrate their own compliance with the law.
+- The data will be handled by the third party in accordance with their own arrangements on Data Protection legislation and will only be shared if they demonstrate their own compliance with the law.